WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/btcr_did_resolver.md

 ### Steps

-6. Retrieve the jsonld document from `serviceEndpoint.BTCREndpoint`, get first JSON type "DID Document".
+7. Retrieve the jsonld document from `serviceEndpoint.BTCREndpoint`, get first JSON type "DID Document".
 TODO
     * If URL doesn't exist, ERROR
-7. Authenticates this JSON-LD fragment as valid
+8. Authenticate this JSON-LD fragment as valid
     * Note: The DID `id` value is *not* required to be in this JSON-LD.
         * If this patch data is an immutable file named by content hash (if stored in IPFS, for example) then it was committed before any blockchain confirmations occurred.
         * The DID `id` value for an immutable DID document patch must be implicitly constructed by the method resolver presenting the valid DID document.